 Derived from nature, biologicals offer farmers an effective, environmentally friendly and socially acceptable way to protect crops.
 Used by both conventional and organic farmers alike, they can be used alone or combined with synthetic products.
-Dr Pamela Marrone is CEO and founder of Marrone Bio Innovations (MBI), tells us more.
+Dr Pamela Marrone, CEO and founder of Marrone Bio Innovations (MBI), tells us more.

 What type of work and research does Marrone Bio Innovations (MBI) do?